Northern Circuit, Tanzania

 Star InactiveStar InactiveStar InactiveStar InactiveStar Inactive

-The EAPCE’23 Post Conference Excursion to the Northern Circuit will be conducted for three days from 12th to 14th May, 2023.
+The EAPCE-23 Post Conference excursion to the Northern Circuit will be conducted for three days from 13th to 15th May, 2023.
 The excursion route will pass through the Neogene Lake Beds and older extrusive rocks that contain olivine basalts and volcanic tuffs in the Eastern branch of the East African Rift System.
-The delegates will be able to view the Gregory Rift System, the Engaruka Crater, Oldonyo Lengai Mountain (Mountain of God), Lake Natron, the Olduvai Gorge (the locality of the Human Ancestor - Australopithecus boisei), the Shifting Sands, the famous Ngorongoro Crater and the Tarangire National Park.
+The delegates will be able to view the Gregory Rift System, the Engaruka Crater, Oldoinyo Lengai Mountain (Mountain of God), Lake Natron, the Oldupai Gorge (the locality of the Human Ancestor - Australopithecus boisei), the Shifting Sands, the famous Ngorongoro Crater and the Tarangire National Park.

 A sketch map showing Geo-tourism sites in the Northern Circuit of Tanzania